joel909/ProxAI/README.md

 makes those capabilities available from a browser without repeating the full local setup or entering another OpenAI API key.

-ProxAI is a work-in-progress system for connecting LLMs to real development and deployment workflows.
-It is intended to make maintaining and updating my projects faster, especially when I am away from my primary development machine.
+ProxAI is a complete system for connecting LLMs to real development and deployment workflows.
+It makes maintaining and updating my projects faster, especially when I am away from my primary development machine.

 ## What I am building